Do you remember your (grand) mother’s best dish? Yes it was a piece of art. Now compare it with a McDonald’s hamburger.

 Applying this idea in practice is close to impossible but what is worse it also impractical because:

-- Focusing on daily return is not an investment strategy at all.
+- Focusing on daily returns is not an investment strategy at all.

-- In this globally interconnected world, the price of almost all assets just fluctuates in the same way or when A declines most probably B declines too.
-This becomes more obvious in times of crises when everything declines and your riskless portfolio just collapse.
+- In this globally interconnected world, the price of almost all assets just fluctuates in the same way, or when A declines most probably B declines too.
+This becomes more obvious in times of crises when everything declines and your riskless portfolio just collapses.

 - By selecting such assets using the above methodology you may smoothen your market risk but eventually, you get exposed to more hidden risks which at some point literally explode.
 This was the case with the financial crisis in 2008-2009.
 Then a lot of bad debt (loans given to people who cannot repay it) was turned into tradable portfolios with smooth market risk.

 Portfolio Managers may argue that they initially select the “best” (which a doubt) assets and then they find the optimal recipe (the optimal mix say 50/30/20) by applying the modern-portfolio-theory.
 To me, this is like cooking in a McDonald’s restaurant without good ingredients you just cannot get “piece of art” food.

 Just do not get fooled by complicated mathematical models when it comes down to your money management.
 These models most probably do not work.